fernando-duarte/X17A5/README.md

 * `ERROR-TEXTRACT.json` JSON file storing CIK numbers with accompanying year that were unable to be read via Textract.
 There are two types of errors that are raised:
     * *No Balance Sheet found, or parsing error*, where there may be an issue with Textract reading the page
     * *Could not parse, JOB FAILED*, where there may be an issue with Textract parsing the pdf file
     * *Blocks*, Textract didn't complete the job and threw a Blocks Error.
-If the code ran properly this error should not be present.
+If the code ran properly this error should not be present since they get cleaned by run_ocr blocks

 ### 3.3 	Input Files